Lyten02/game_engine_raylib/GameEngine/docs/TEST_LOGGING.md

 1. Archive multiple log files from different runs
 2. Compare execution order (test numbers in parentheses)
 3. Look for timing differences in Duration fields
-4. Check Worker IDs in parallel mode for patterns
+4. Check for resource contention or race conditions

 ### Problem: Tests timing out
 1. Search for "TEST TIMEOUT" in logs